zenflow/tinacms.org/content/blog/tina-cloud-a-headless-backend-for-tina-powered-sites.md

 Write content to any API
 ![](/img/blog/tina-api-friendly.png)

-Since Tina is just Javascript that runs when your site is in _edit mode_, it lacks some basic functionality that comes with out of the box with other CMS solutions like user management, authentication, content storage, and more.
+Since Tina can talk to any API it becomes very versatile and prevents lock-in with any one vendor.
+But on the flip side, Tina is just Javascript that runs when your site is in _edit mode_ and therefore lacks some basic functionality that comes with other CMS solutions like user management, authentication, content storage, and more.
 With Tina, you have to roll a lot of that stuff yourself and it can be a lot of work.
 That’s why we’re happy to share our vision of Tina Cloud: a headless backend designed to power Tina sites.

 ## **Tina Cloud**